palm9727/ccl_netlist_mapping/README.md

 # ccl_netlist_mapping
-Mapping algorithm used for Conformal Equivalence Checking tool.
+This script contains a mapping algorithm used for Conformal Equivalence Checking tool.
+It includes both structural and functional mapping.